adku1173/acoupipe/sphinx/source/contents/dataset.rst

         |   'sample_freq'
         |   ...

-The orrect order is always maintained, which is important when multiple source cases are simulated in parallel tasks.
+The correct order is always maintained, which is important when multiple source cases are simulated in parallel tasks.

 **TFRecord format**